 The stock of the chip manufacturer closed last week with a decline of approximately 3%, bringing an end to a run of four consecutive weeks of gains.

-It was stated by analysts at Oppenheimer that “upside is still anticipated … even with the loss of H20 sales to China.”
+Analysts at Oppenheimer stated that they still anticipate upside, even with the loss of H20 sales to China.